osyvokon/text-entailment-models/slides/attention.md

 similar to the familiar word embeddings.
 For example, sentences that have similar meaning will likely have representations that are close to each other.

-Having sentence embedding in hand, we can use it for banch of tasks.
+Having sentence embedding in hand, we can use it for bunch of tasks.
 We can feed it into a classifier to get sentence category, like sentiment.
-For a pair of sentences, we can concatenate the two states and again feed that to a classifer, for example, to predict entailment relations.
+For a pair of sentences, we can concatenate the two states and again feed that to a classifier, for example, to predict entailment relations.

 For encoder-decoder architectures, we use that embedding to generate an output sequence.
 We have another recurrent network (say, LSTM), that starts with its state initialized by $h_6$.
-From that, it generates a new hidden state, $h_7$, and predicts the first token by generating a softmaxed distribution over the vocubalary.
+From that, it generates a new hidden state, $h_7$, and predicts the first token by generating a softmaxed distribution over the vocabulary.
 Let's say, we've picked the $argmax(y_7)$, everything went well and the first word was "кіт" in our case, just as expected.

 On the next step, we feed the predicted $y$ and the previous hidden state
-$h_7$ to generate the probabilty distribution for the second word.
+$h_7$ to generate the probability distribution for the second word.
 We continue until we see the end-of-sentence symbol.

 That is a general intuition of how neural translation works.
-In practice, of course, it is slighetly more complicated.
+In practice, of course, it is slightly more complicated.
 The architecture has several layers.
 Normally, bi-directional LSTM are used, so that we encode source sentence *twice*, the original and the reversed version, and the concatenate the two state vectors.
-On the decoder stage, it is common to do a beam search (with a relatevily small beam size of 3 to 15) instead of a greedy search that I've described.
+On the decoder stage, it is common to do a beam search (with a relatively small beam size of 3 to 15) instead of a greedy search that I've described.
 However, even the simple architecture will be able to give more-or-less meaningful results.